bevansm/PLGSPL/docs/USE.md

    1. Assign the UID line on the front page to an "ID Region"
    2. For each question:
       - Create a gradescope question.
 Note that the same question with multiple variants should be a single question on gradescope; create seperate rubric groups for each variant if needbe.
       - Pair each part of the question with their respective gradescope anchor boxes or the question area, as you see fit.
+Each question part should have a title corresponding to the PL part it came from, i.e. if the part was called "bestOrder123" on PL, you should give the GS question part a title of "bestOrder123"
       - Weight each part as you see fit.
+Remember that each question part will end up being out of max one point when re-uploaded to PL.

 5. Upload submission pdfs.
 Adjust splits as needed.
 6. As these pdfs are programatically generated, you should be able to group them easily.